-Having grown up with technology at the center of their lives, it seems that they believe the internet is the source of all solutions and seek applications to manage all aspects of their lives.
-When it comes to finances, I believe they are eager to find websites and low cost providers that can give them the advice they are seeking.
+Having grown up with technology at the center of their lives, it seems that they believe the internet may be the source of all solutions and seek applications to manage all aspects of their lives.
+When it comes to finances, I believe they are eager to find websites that lead them to low cost providers that can give them the advice they are seeking.
 Yet, in my opinion, because of their lack of knowledge, experience and singular reliance on applications, they are sorely in need of financial literacy and real advice, which makes for a perfect segue to my son Eliot's recent experience.

-Like most millennials, Eliot was uncertain that there was value in working with a financial advisor, given there are so many options to choose from on the internet along with index and no load mutual providers.
+Like most millennials, Eliot was uncertain that there was value in working with a Financial Advisor, given there are so many options to choose from on the internet.
 This conclusion had been confidently drawn despite the fact that his dear old mom was herself a Financial Advisor.

 An independent and self-assured millennial who successfully completed a combined undergraduate and graduate program at Columbia in five years, he set off to create a grand experiment of his own.
 He put aside a portion of his savings to keep with the Sackler Group at Morgan Stanley, the team which had thus far been responsible for investing his education funds and which thankfully includes my older millennial son Henry as my partner.
 Another portion, he placed with a large reputable no-load mutual fund provider, which he let sit for one year.